Privacy notice

 What this means in plain English.
 If you sign in to the Willowfolio app, the account holds the records you choose to put in it: your child profiles, the activities and observations you log, photo attachments, and the council reports you generate.
 We process this data on your instruction, to provide the service you asked for.
 The marketing site itself does not see any of it; the list below covers what the app stores when you sign in.

 - Activity logs and observations: free-text records you enter against a child or a session.
 Because these are free-text, they may incidentally include special-category data, for example health information when you record SEND adjustments, religion or philosophy when you record curriculum choices, or ethnicity when you log cultural-heritage activities.
-Where the app captures this kind of detail, it does so only because you typed it in for the purpose of recording your home-education activity, and the lawful basis for the special-category element is your explicit consent at the point of entry.
+Where the app captures this kind of detail, it does so only because you typed it in for the purpose of recording your home-education activity, and the lawful basis for the special-category element is the substantial-public-interest condition for educational purposes (Article 9(2)(g) UK GDPR; DPA 2018 Schedule 1 Part 2 §18).
+The "About special-category data inside observations" paragraph below the retention table sets out the position in full.

-- Photo attachments: up to 200MB of attachments are included on UK-hosted Appwrite storage.
+- Photo attachments: up to 200MB of attachments are included with your account.
 If you choose the bring-your-own-Dropbox option, those attachments sit on your own Dropbox under your contract with Dropbox (App Folder scope only) and are never on our servers, except transiently while we generate a council-report PDF that includes them.

 - Council report PDFs: generated from the records on your account, stored on your account, and re-generable at any time.
 Each PDF carries the local authority’s name on the cover.